infogulch/xtemplate/docs/reference/instance-loading.md

 ### Minification

 When `minify` is true (the default), HTML sources for path templates are minified at load time with [tdewolff/minify](https://github.com/tdewolff/minify) before parse.
-This is a build-time transform of the template source, not a per-response filter.
+This is a build-time transform of the template controller, not a per-response filter.

 ### Initialization templates